Racial equity and tech planning

 Gain strategies to begin (or continue) influencing and stewarding equity work into your current role and organization, regardless of position in organization.

-Your organization’s commitment to diversity, equity, and inclusion must reach beyond the DEI committee or the equity officer.
-A DEI policy and a focus on racial equity have implications that stretch across an organization from hiring practices, event planning, and equipment acquisition to the development of technology roadmaps and beyond.
+Your organization’s commitment to diversity, equity, and inclusion must reach beyond the DEI committee or equity officer.
+A DEI policy and a focus on racial equity have implications that stretch across an organization, including hiring practices, event planning, equipment acquisition, technology roadmap development, and beyond.

-It would be best to come into this course interested in building a foundation in racial equity and DEI work.
+It’s best if you come to this course interested in building a foundation in racial equity and DEI work.